Edited by Christina Angel Boyd

 click here to purchase

-My contribution to this anthology is "The Address of a Frenchwoman," a short story about Tom Bertram of Mansfield Park.
+My contribution is a short story about Tom Bertram from Mansfield Park entitled "The Address of a Frenchwoman"

 Diary of an Eccentric: "What surprised me is the ability of these authors to make me feel some compassion for the characters I love to hate, like the heartache experienced by George Wickham and Tom Bertram in their stories, which emphasized the complexity of Austen's characters."